Xomics/ISA-ACTION-Template/README.md

 ## Docker environment (**Important**)

 In order to run this notebook, a specific set of dependencies needs to be installed.
-For this purpose, we create a [Dockernized environment](https://github.com/Xomics/Isatools_environment), containing all packages (isa-api and more) that are necessary to run this Jupyter notebook.
+For this purpose, we create a [Dockerized environment](https://github.com/Xomics/Isatools_environment), containing all packages (isa-api and more) that are necessary to run this Jupyter notebook.

 ## Run the Notebook without Docker